sirrupesh/n8n-kubernetes-hosting/README.md

-# N8N-EKS-Hosting
+# n8n Kubernetes Hosting

-This repository contains Kubernetes manifests for deploying n8n workflow automation tool on Amazon EKS using Kustomize with optimized configurations for different environments.
+This repository contains Kubernetes manifests for deploying n8n workflow automation tool using Kustomize with optimized configurations for different environments.

 ## Features